Winterstark/Wordy/update/update files/README.md

 ![Screenshot: test type 4](http://i.imgur.com/4Scmch1.png)

+Note: In tests that ask you to choose or select the correct answer, you can press the numbers 1-6 to pick an answer.
+You can also use Q/W/A instead of 4/5/6 (because by default the buttons are divided into two lines).

 If you fail a test then the word becomes "unlearned" again; answer correctly and the word will be available for testing again in a week.
 After each successful test the length of time before the next test increases by a week.

 When testing learned words, some minor mistakes are ignored.
 If you forget to use a diacritic mark or a hyphen, your answer will still be correct.
 Synonyms of the requested word will also be accepted.